What do Sport and Exercise Sciences students say about assessment methods?

 How Student Voice Analytics helps you

 Student Voice Analytics turns open-text survey comments into precise, trackable priorities for Sport and Exercise Sciences.
-It segments results by subject grouping, demographics and cohort to pinpoint where assessment method issues concentrate, tracks sentiment over time, and surfaces concise summaries you can share with programme and module teams.
-Like‑for‑like comparisons by subject mix and cohort profile, plus export‑ready outputs, support boards, TEF and quality reviews.
-You focus interventions where they shift sentiment fastest across assessment methods, feedback and marking criteria.
+It segments results by subject grouping, demographic, and cohort to pinpoint where assessment method issues concentrate, tracks sentiment over time, and surfaces concise summaries you can share with programme and module teams.
+Like-for-like comparisons by subject mix and cohort profile, plus export-ready outputs, support boards, TEF, and quality reviews.
+That helps you prioritise the briefs, rubrics, feedback processes, and scheduling changes most likely to improve confidence in assessment.

 Request a walkthrough